bhajneeks/CropBase/README.md

+> 🥉 3rd Place @ Compiled Transpose Hackathon (judged by YC founders) · 🏆 Best Use of StackAuth

-# Introducing Cropbase - A Farm Operations Dashboard
+# 🌾 Cropbase — A Farm Operations Dashboard

 A high-fidelity, responsive web application dashboard that converts farm spreadsheets into a live operational command center.

 ## Product Overview

 **Cropbase** is an Excel-in, ops-out operations layer for farms.
 It allows farms to continue using spreadsheets while getting a unified operational view, prioritized daily plans, and clear change summaries.